thecodeassassin/influxdb.com/content/docs/v0.9/guides/troubleshooting.md

 ### Upper Bound

 If you do not specify an explicit upper boundary for the time range of your query InfluxDB will use `now()` as the implicit upper boundary.
+To query points in the future, you must explicitly set an upper boundary in the future.
+For example, `SELECT * FROM foo WHERE time < now() + 1000d`

 ### Special Times